Cost of living can be a little tricky to calculate.

 I’ll leave it to people a little smarter than me.

-A bunch of companies do lots of research on cost of living.
+A bunch of companies do research on the cost of living.
 Here are a few resources…

 NerdWallet’s cost of living calculator